JohnFTitor/my_blog_app/README.md

 ## My Blog App

-> First Ruby on Rails project.
-This is a basic Blog website that allows users to create, edit, comment and delete posts, keeping data in a database.
-This project is aimed to understand the concepts of Rails while at the same time develop a Full-Stack project.
+> This is a basic Blog website that allows users to create, edit, comment and delete posts, keeping data in a database.
+This project implements both authorization and authentication in order to provide extended functionality to logged in and authorized users.

 ### Requirements
 In order to work on this project, you need to have the following dependencies installed: